dtaht/rtod/README.md

 You can setup an alternative interface to use that is not a dummy.

-if dummy interfaces are not available, and no iface is specified, the ip6-localnet interface is used.
+If dummy interfaces are not available, and no iface is specified, the ip6-localnet interface is used.

 ## -p PROTO

 rtod uses a separate kernel protocol table to inject and manage routes and addresses.
 The default is proto 50, which is unallocated by the ietf and any other daemon I'm aware of.
-You can

-You should not - unless you want to confuse it - inject routes into the kernel tables being managed by your daemons in the first place.
+You can use any proto you want, but, you should not - unless you want to confuse them - inject routes into the kernel tables being managed by your daemons in the first place.

 This include static and boot routes as the rtod cleanup routine will wipe those out, too.